 Customer Insights help identify the unique customer journey for your audience(s)

 Each audience acts differently online and through the buying process.

-For example, one study shows that eight out of ten millennials do not buy anything without reading reviews on the product first.
+For example, one customer experience study shows that eight out of ten millennials do not buy anything without reading reviews on the product first.